udeshyarastogi/Prime-Estates/README.md

-# Prime-Estates
+# 🏡 Prime-Estates – Real Estate Listing Platform

-Prime-Estates is a comprehensive property-selling platform designed to smoothing the process of buying, selling, and renting real estate.
-Whether users are searching for their dream home, looking to sell a property, or rent out a space, this website offers interactive and efficient solution
+**Prime-Estates** is a comprehensive, user-friendly web application designed to simplify the process of buying, selling, and renting properties.
+Whether you're searching for your dream home, looking to list a property for sale, or seeking a place to rent, Prime-Estates offers a seamless digital experience for all.

-With a user-friendly interface and advanced features, the platform enables users to easily search, list, and manage properties.
-Buyers and renters can browse through a vast collection of properties using filters such as location, price range, property type, and more, while sellers can create detailed property listings, complete with photos, descriptions, and pricing information.
+---

+## 📝 About the Project

+Prime-Estates serves as a centralized real estate platform that connects property buyers, sellers, and renters in one place.
+The platform allows users to:

+- Explore a wide range of residential and commercial properties
+- Filter properties based on location, price, type, and more
+- Post property listings with photos and detailed descriptions
+- Communicate securely with interested buyers or renters

+This project demonstrates practical web development skills using core technologies, making it a valuable tool for both learning and real-world applications.

+---

+## 🚀 Tech Stack

+- **Frontend:** HTML, CSS, JavaScript
+- **Backend:** PHP
+- **Database:** MySQL
+- **Tools Used:** XAMPP, phpMyAdmin, Visual Studio Code

+---

-## Key Features:
+## 📌 Key Features

-Advanced Property Search
+### 🔎 Property Search & Browsing

-Responsive Design

-Property Listings

-Interactive Map

-User Authentication

-Admin Dashboard

-Real-Time Notifications

-SEO Optimized

-# Usage:

- Navigate to the homepage.

-Search for properties using filters like location, price range, and property type.
+- Advanced search filters: location, price range, property type, etc.

-Users can create accounts to list their properties or contact sellers.

-The admin can manage all listed properties through the admin dashboard.
+- Clean and responsive UI for browsing listings
+- Property detail pages with images and full descriptions

+### 🏠 Seller Tools
+- Register and log in as a seller
+- Add, update, or remove property listings
+- Upload multiple images, enter pricing, property details, and contact info

+### 🧾 Buyer / Renter Features
+- Register and log in as a buyer
+- Browse and shortlist properties
+- Contact sellers directly through the platform

+### 🔐 Authentication & Security
+- User authentication with login/registration
+- Role-based dashboard for buyers and sellers
+- Secure database integration for property and user data

+---

 # Output1: